Gluten-Free Turkey Meatballs (No Breadcrumbs!)

 Ingredients

-- 1 small yellow onion, finely chopped, about ½ cup
+- 1 small yellow onion, very finely chopped, about ½ cup

-- 1/2 cup finely chopped red bell pepper, or yellow or orange bell pepper
+- 1/2 cup very finely chopped red bell pepper

 - 1 teaspoon garlic powder